shoaibkhan17/JumpIN/readme.txt

     5 * O *   *   *   * O *
       *********************

---Keep playing the game till the rabbit is inside the hole.
+--Keep playing the game until all the rabits are in a hole -- In this case, just the one rabit needs to be inside one of the holes

 -Information on hole status.
 --After every move, a text is printed which displays the hole status.